-Brookfields holds membership of a Risk Protection Arrangement (RPA).
-A digital copy of the RPA membership is to be attach to all Evolve visit plans / risk assessments.
+Brookfields holds membership of a Risk Protection Arrangement (RPA)

 Further details are available from the school office.

 Minibus- The school minibus has Fully Comprehensive motor insurance.

 Cars- A member of staff using their car for an official trip or visit must have what insurers call 'business use' on his/her policy, and a copy of the employee's car insurance should be maintained in school.
 The School Business Manager will also need to see the driver's licence and MOT certificate for the vehicle.
 The use of the employee's car must be planned for, risk assessed and only used on rare occasions.